varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/markowitz.md

 :label: defn-volatility

 Let the price of asset $i$ at time $j$ be denoted by $P_{ij}>0$.
-Then the _volatility_ of asset $i$ is the standard devivation of the logarithmic returns calculated between time periods
+Then the _volatility_ of asset $i$ is the standard deviation of the logarithmic returns calculated between time periods
 $j\rightarrow{j+1}$.

 ````